pgottam/DotNetCoreWorkshop/ExerciseSolutions/Exercise #2 Configuration/README.md

       $ cf config-server-add-credhub-secret myConfigServer bootcamp-api-mak/development/master/mysecret '{"key": "BootCamp-cred111"}'

-4. Refer the secret "key" defined above in the JSON, in the application.properties as defined in your config repository.
+4. Refer the secret "key" defined above in the JSON and use it in the application.properties.
+Eg. ${key}

 Push It!